-Is He Too Broken to Be in a Relationship?
+Is He Too Damaged for a Relationship?

 We all have baggage from our past that we either hang onto (tightly) or actively work at letting go.
-If we can't...we remain broken.
+If we can't, we remain broken.

 When we hold onto the emotional baggage that stems from childhood, family stuff, or past relationships, we are keeping our lives in a state of struggle, potential failure, and emotional self-entrapment.
-Basically we stay in a state of being emotionally broken.
+Basically, we stay in a state of being emotionally broken.

 There are many men who are emotionally broken because they deny the effects that a past situation(s) truly had on them.
 Thinking that having a tough exterior and the attitude that "brushing issues off"—like things don't bother them—is the right choice.
 While other men will choose to completely ignore their issues.
 Seriously?!